rbisdorff/Digraph3/docSphinx/tutorial.rst

     >>> print("Fitness of Kohler's ranking: %.3f" % corr['correlation'])
     Fitness of Kohler's ranking: 0.868

-Here, we find a better fitness (0.868) when compared with Slater's (0.844) or the Net-Flows result, but not as good as Copeland crisp rule's result (0.906).
+Here, we find a better fitness (0.868) when compared with Slater's (0.844) or the Net-Flows result (0.828), but not as good as Copeland crisp rule's result (0.906).

 Tideman's Ranked-Pairs rule
 ...........................